Last Updated | September 5, 2022

-- It has multitudes of customization options at very low price.
+- It has multitudes of customization options at a very low price.

-- It is not powerful tool for large practices or hospitals.
+- It is not a powerful tool for large practices or hospitals.

-- System contains some nuances which take a lot of time to learn.
+- The system contains some nuances which take a lot of time to learn.

-- It has inefficient features, for instance, when a practitioner is searching for something in the history data, the system diplays unrelated lists.
+- It has inefficient features, for instance, when a practitioner is searching for something in the history data, the system displays unrelated lists.

 - It does not have any options to add more patient details.

-- NextGen’s charting does not fit the needs of physicians and many turn to paper charting again.
+- NextGen’s charting does not fit the needs of physicians and many turns to paper charting again.